NickLanam/advent-of-code/2023/README.md

       part2ExpectedOutputForSample: any,
       // If omitted, leaves the raw input alone. rawInputToUsefulInput?: (rawLines: string[]) => Input,
+      // By default, gets rid of leading/trailing blank lines and extra spaces. trimLines?: boolean = true,
+      // If true, don't run on your real input, but do run on the samples.
+      // Useful if your solution is not yet ready for full data. testOnly?: boolean = false,
     ) {...}
     ```
   * When run, it loads `input/day${day}.sample.txt` and `input/day${day}.txt`, splits both on newlines, and trims